 Heleen Bos Thanks :-)

-Heleen Bos Sylvie Imelda Shene thank you for your carefull response.
-I am sorry there was a therapist who did that horrible things to you when you were vulnerable!
-So happy that you've found the books of Alice Miller and felt understood.
+Heleen Bos Sylvie Imelda Shene, thank you for your careful response.
+I am sorry there was a therapist who did those horrible things to you when you were vulnerable!
+So happy that you've found Alice Miller's books and felt understood.
 I am also very thankful for knowing her work!
 Warm wishes, Heleen

-Also read the blog: Will more Women in Portugal Find the Courage to Report Dr. Julio Machado Vaz Sexual Abuse?
+Will More Women in Portugal Find the Courage to Report Dr. Julio Machado Vaz's Sexual Abuse?

 💛